 The easiest and the fastest way to get involved with a campaign is to head on over to their website and sign-up with through their volunteer form.
 Every campaign will have a dedicated volunteer section where they detail the ways in which you can volunteer for the campaign.

 The Hillary campaign website is a good example of laying out exactly how supporters can work for the campaign.
-Whether you want to organise a phone banking party, knock on doors or call voters from the comfort of your home, volunteer forms lets you easily sign up for your preferred option and start campaigning.
+Whether you want to organize a phone banking party, knock on doors or call voters from the comfort of your home, volunteer forms let you easily sign up for your preferred option and start campaigning.